-Given that proposals will be called for more than 24 months in advance, the Executive Committee recognises that many elements of any proposal will necessarily be tentative.
-Where details are simply not known when a proposal is drafted please indicate that.
-Where arrangements are not settled but several possibilities are under consideration (e.g. for meeting locations or dates), it will be helpful to give details of the options being considered.
+Given that proposals will be called for more than 24 months in advance, the Executive Committee recognises that many elements will necessarily be tentative.
+Please signal wherever details are unknown at the time a proposal is drafted.
+Where a proposal allows for several possibilities are (e.g. for alternative city locations), it will be helpful to give details of the options under consideration.